gx0r/connect-session-knex/Readme.md

 ## Options

- - `tablename='sessions'` Tablename to use
+ - `tablename='sessions'` Tablename to use.
+Defaults to 'sessions'.
  - `knex` knex instance to use.
-If not provided, creates a new knex using sqlite3 with filename 'connect-session-knex.sqlite'
+Defaults to a new knex instance, using sqlite3 with a file named 'connect-session-knex.sqlite'

 ## Usage
   With connect: